pawelpiwosz/cicd-workshops/Chapter-4/games/01-build-pipeline.md

 ## Purpose

-Build simple example to see how easy is to miss a bigger picture when we focus on simple implamentation only.
+Build simple example to see how easy is to miss a bigger picture when we focus on simple implementation only.

 ## Rules